RobotDogtor/CameraArraySetup/matlabScripts/readme.md

  - code to auto upload videos to google drive
  - visual hull code
  - code for mesh and position of bat

+Process: there is a contradiction in the setting of the camera parameters.
+Two variables: Aperture size and focus distance, both physically set on the lens of the camera.
+Aperture Size controls how much light the camera takes in.
+The lower the aperture the darker the picture, but also the wider the depth of the focus.
+The Focus adjustment controls how far from the camera the center of focus is.
+The depth of focus is the distance on either side of the center of focus that is still in focus.

+So the goal is to find the maximum aperture that can still focus on the entire space of the array.
+Ie. any space >20cm from the wall of the array should be in focus in each camera.

+For this we start with two settings, one is a low light setting and one is a high light setting.

+ 1. The low light setting is a larger aperture with less light such that the picture is washed out and there is better contrast btwn the object and the background, but worse depth of focus.
+ 2. The high light setting is smaller aperture so a darker picture that needs more light to give contrast, but has a better depth of focus.

+### Low Light Process

+Using Camera 103.
+Lights set at 40%
+Aperture is set to white dot above the 4, this gives the required depth of field with having the widest aperture (most light into lens).

+Analog gain at 6 and digital at 6dB, this give a good contrast without too much noise.
+MAX exposure time for brightest light.

+Go around to each camera and set the aperture to that and then adjust focus to be correct, then black calibrate.

+Put diffusers in.

+## Cameras Now

+Go through ring by ring and communicate and set settings